What Is a Customer Receipt?

 Main Definition

 In a business context, a customer receipt is a record of a sale that includes details such as the date, items purchased, prices, taxes, and total amount paid.
-It serves as proof of purchase for the customer and helps businesses keep track of sales.
-Receipts are crucial for both parties in case of returns, exchanges, or disputes.
-A common misunderstanding is confusing a receipt with an invoice; while both are transaction records, invoices are typically requests for payment, whereas receipts confirm payment has been made.
+It serves as proof of purchase for the customer and helps businesses track cash flow and revenue.
+Receipts are essential for returns, refunds, and dispute resolution.
+A common misunderstanding is confusing a receipt with an invoice; invoices request payment, while receipts confirm that payment has been received.

 Examples

-2. Online Purchase: An email receipt is sent to the customer after purchasing a book online, detailing the book title, price, and payment method.
+Online Purchase: An email receipt details the title, price, and digital payment method for a book.

 Key Relationships

-- Expenses: Businesses use receipts to document expenses for accounting and tax purposes.
+Expenses: Businesses use receipts to track operational and purchase costs.

 Frequently Asked Questions